corrode/corrode.github.io/content/blog/successful-rust-business-adoption-checklist/index.md

 Management should understand the benefits of Rust and be willing to invest in training, hiring, and tooling.
 They should also be aware of the potential challenges (e.g., delayed project timelines, increased costs, etc.) and have a clear understanding of the trade-offs involved.

-At the beginning of your adoption journey, consider bringing in a consultancy ([like corrode](/)) to help decision-makers fully understand the costs and benefits of Rust.
-This can be helpful for assessing risks and avoiding any big surprises down the road.
+The magnitude of this decision should not be underestimated.
+Therefore, at the beginning of your adoption journey, consider bringing in a consultancy ([like corrode](/)) to help decision-makers fully understand the costs and benefits of Rust.
+This can be crucial for assessing risks and avoiding major surprises down the road.
 While this means a higher upfront cost, it ultimately provides clarity and allows your team to focus on the technical aspects, setting the project up for success.

 ### Keep an Eye on The Bus Factor